Bishop Minerva G. Carcaño

 1350 Halyard Drive West Sacramento, CA 95691

-Minerva Garza Carcaño was elected to the episcopacy in 2004 by the Western Jurisdictional Conference of the United Methodist Church, the first Hispanic female ever elected bishop.
+She was elected to the episcopacy in 2004 by the Western Jurisdictional Conference of the United Methodist Church, the first Hispanic female ever elected bishop.
 She was assigned to the Phoenix Area on September 1, 2004.
 After 8 years, she was assigned to the Los Angeles Area in 2012.
+In 2016, she was assigned to the San Francisco Area.

-Minerva is married to Thomas Spaniolo, an immigration lawyer, and they are the parents of a teen-aged daughter, Sofia.
+Bishop Carcaño is married to Thomas Spaniolo, an immigration lawyer, and they are the parents of a teen-age daughter, Sofia.